For a while there, it seemed LDAR was no longer critical.

 The EPA was right then about the importance of leak detection and repair efforts when they crafted the initial LDAR regulations.
 In arriving at the LDAR requirements, they built a substantial LDAR database and used that data to develop science-based recommendations for improving LDAR operations.

-Through its learning and education program, the EPA has discovered that a well-implemented LDAR program delivers business, operational, safety, and environmental benefits.
+The EPA has discovered through its learning and education program that a well-implemented LDAR program delivers business, operational, safety, and environmental benefits.
 Further, the EPA has done a terrific job documenting and sharing lessons learned in what they call the Best Systems of Emissions Reduction (BSER).

-The EPA best practices are a road map that every energy company should use in attacking their leak detection problem.
+The EPA’s best practices are a road map that every energy company should use to attack its leak detection problem.
 Even if the regulations do not cover your company’s operation, we think there is excellent value in implementing a serious LDAR program.
 The benefits are compelling.

 What are we doing to help improve LDAR outcomes?

-The pandemic led to slowdowns and a general malaise in some businesses, but not the case with our team.
+The pandemic led to slowdowns and a general malaise in some businesses, but that is not the case with our team.

-We spent the pandemic recommitting to improving everything we knew about leak detection and figuring out ways to drive inefficiency out.
+We spent the pandemic recommitting to improving everything we knew about leak detection and figuring out ways to reduce inefficiency.

 The result?
 We have eliminated an average of 25% of the cost of our LDAR solutions.
 And we have improved every aspect of the approach and technology we recommend and use ourselves.